-Merseyside must reduce the amount of waste it sends to

-landfill by providing services identified in this Strategy that manage waste higher up the Waste Hierarchy.
+Merseyside must reduce the amount of waste it sends to landfill by providing services identified in this Strategy that manage waste higher up the Waste Hierarchy.
 In doing so, there will be financial and natural resource savings for Merseyside.

-The Partnership will need to manage any remaining waste that needs to go to landfill and ensure that, through the Waste Development Plan Document. there is sufficient capacity to take that residual waste.
-MRWA also owns seven former landfill sites across Merseyside.
+The Partnership will need to manage any remaining waste that needs to go to landfill and ensure that, through the Waste Development Plan Document, there is sufficient capacity to take that residual waste.
+MWDA also owns seven former landfill sites across Merseyside.
 It will continue to manage and maintain these closed sites to support the objectives of this Strategy.

-BENEFITS of landfill

-- There will remain a need for landfill during the period of the Strategy for some elements of residual waste. - Increase the use of Merseyside's closed landfill sites as a resource with potential to enhance biodiversity, grow crops for bio-fuels or benefit the local community. as public space
+Benefits of landfill Challenges of landfill There will remain a need for landfill during the period of the Strategy for some elements of residual waste Increase the use of Merseyside's closed landfill sites as a resource with potential to enhance biodiversity, grow crops for bio-fuels or benefit the local community as public space Landfill remains at the bottom of the Waste Hierarchy as the least environmentally beneficial method of disposing of waste Generation of greenhouse gases particularly methane The impact of landfill site operations on local communities